liveforeverx/lime/README.md

 Lime
 ====

 Lime is a static site generator written in [Elixir](http://elixir-lang.org/).
 Lime takes a directory with content and templates and renders them into a full HTML website.
 Lime is heavily inspired by [Hugo](https://github.com/spf13/hugo).
 I like Hugo, but some small unchangable behaviours have constrained me to write my own, to experiment with my own.
+For example: simple thing, but it possible to use spaces in tags.

 Lime relies on Markdown files with [TOML](https://github.com/toml-lang/toml) front matter for meta data.
 Implementation use advantages of multi cores of your computer for increasing of spead.